tychurch74/Chatbot-Context-Window-Extension-via-Summarization-Model/README.md

 openai.api_key: Your OpenAI API key (implement a secure method to load this value).

-enable_json_output: A boolean value to enable or disable JSON file outputs (True by default).
+enable_json_output: A boolean value to enable or disable JSON file outputs (False by default).

 num_iterations: The number of user inputs the script will accept in the main loop (3 by default).
+This setting is merely a safety measure to prevent a user from inadvertantly racking up substantial API costs.
+Change this value to anything that suits your API budget.

-chunk_size: The size of chunks for the Summarizer (4 by default).
+chunk_size: The number of sentences fed into the summarizer at a time, increase this value if you intend of having extremely long conversations (4 by default).

 completion_file_path: The file path for the completion.json file.
+This file will contain the last system message and user input.

 message_history_file_path: The file path for the message_history.json file.
+This file will contain the entire conversation history from beginning to end.

 ## Custom modules: